Skip to Content

 In the nut milk bag vs cheesecloth debate, the bag wins every time.
 Why?

 Milk bags tend to be made of stronger fabric, with a higher thread count, making them more durable (and more versatile) than cheesecloth.
 The bags allow for a higher level of filtration (less fall through!), and less blowout than cheesecloth does.
-Plus it’s easy to clean and reuse!
+Plus, it’s easy to clean and reuse!

-If you’re debating between a nut milk bag vs cheesecloth, I would definitely recommend the milk bag if possible.
+If you’re debating between a nut milk bag vs cheesecloth, I would definitely recommend the almond milk bag if possible.

 uses for a milk bag